Salt River Project Elections – 2022

 - See this list of SRP Election FAQs to learn if you are eligible.

-It’s important that solar supporters like you to participate.
+It’s important that solar supporters like you vote.
 The SRP board and council determine your electricity prices, the amount of clean energy generated by the utility, and how much credit you receive for solar produced on your home.

 - How would you make it easier for SRP customers to install solar?